-The new exhibition in 2017 is ‘The Story of Clare’, presenting various topics about the distinctiveness of this very small town, from its early medieval beginnings, to its height while the rich Norman family the de Clares owned it and built its castle, to its modern life–its educational institutions, its use of the Common, its most notable residents over time, and the everyday 20th-century life of one of its citizens, who just happened to donate many artefacts.
+The exhibition for 2018 is ‘The Story of Clare’, presenting various topics about the distinctiveness of this very small town, from its early medieval beginnings, to its height while the rich Norman family the de Clares owned it and built its castle, to its modern life–its educational institutions, its use of the Common, its most notable residents over time, and the everyday 20th-century life of one of its citizens, who just happened to donate many artefacts.

 For the 2016 season, we covered the History of Education in Clare, prepared by retired Middle School Head Teacher Tom Shaw.
 For the 2015 Magna Carta in Clare Festival, the Museum also provided information on the two de Clare earls who were part of the Committee of 25, enforcers of Magna Carta in the 13th century, together with a facsimile, on parchment, of one of the 4 surviving copies of Magna Carta 1215.

 For 2014: Bricks from the Stoke Road kiln.
 Archaeologists from Suffolk County Council’s Archaeological Service excavated the site before the developer Charles Church could begin building a new estate.
 Their interesting findings were represented in the Museum by a plan of the site and photographs of the kiln, together with several of the bricks from the kiln.